geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 And the second part is also ready for review, which is actually adding their F16 support.

 ##### **Chenyu** [[00:43:36](https://www.youtube.com/watch?v=sMxM41tpijc&t=2616)]
-I see now it's D-type supported, support half, and...
+I see now it's D-type supported, support half, and..

 ##### **Wpmed** [[00:43:45](https://www.youtube.com/watch?v=sMxM41tpijc&t=2625)]
 Yeah.
 Yeah.
 And I added a bitcast a string rewrite?
-Because so there's no short and ushort, in a webGPU.
+Because so there's no short and ushort, in a WebGPU.
 We only have u32 and that made this special handling.
 So it's six line overall in core.